 It is composed of $2$ digons, $6$ tetragons, $1$ octagon and $1$ dodecagon (the corners of the octagon are labeled with the numeral $8$ and those of the dodecagon by the letter $\gamma$).
 It lives in a double Klein bottle.
 Its node cycles are the same as those of the previous example, i.e.,

-\end{example} \begin{example} Figure~\ref{cuffarrangthr} depicts embeddings in 3-space of tubular neighborhoods of two arrangements on three curves.
-Again the horizontal dashed line segments indicate the presence of half-twists ($180$ degree) of the ribbons of the tubular neighborhood.
+\end{example} \begin{example} Fig.~\ref{cuffarrangthr} depicts embeddings in $3$-space of tubular neighborhoods of two arrangements on three curves.
+Again the horizontal dashed line segments indicate the presence of half-twists ($180$ degrees) of the ribbons of the tubular neighborhood.

 Both live in a sphere with 4 crosscaps (a double Klein bottle) decomposed by the curves into 1 trigon, 7 tetragons, 1 octagon and 1 nonagon.
 (In the left diagram the corners of the octagon are labeled by the numeral $8$ and those of the nonagon by the numeral $9$.)
 If we orient clockwise the curves and use, respectively, the indices 1, 2 and 3 for the green, blue and red curves, then the side cycles of disk type of the arrangements are, respectively,